 Keep a close eye on the fees to start the loan, APR rates, and the monthly payment terms.

 Knowing these key terms will help you make a solid final decision.

 We have seen unsecured personal loans advertised under as Credit Builder Loans.

-Fresh Start Loans are a name that is used very loosely and generally ARE NOT CBLs.
+Fresh Start Loan is a name that is used very loosely and generally is not credit builder loans.

 Make sure you thoroughly investigate any Fresh Start Loan you are considering.

 I have seen this term only a couple of times while researching credit builder loans.

 Starting Over Loans are targeted at people with bad credit and have insanely high-interest rates.

 Similar to Fresh Start Loans, the term ‘Starting Over Loans’ has no specific industry meaning and can be used for a wide range of personal type loans.

 Again, just like Fresh Start Loans, make sure that you do your research before purchasing.